jlau-99/Automated-theorem-prover/README.md

 test(prop, depth).

 will return whether it is possible to prove prop using at most n=depth gamma rules.
-Gamma rules are substitutions of variables into a proposition starting with for-all.
+Gamma rules are substitutions of variables in a proposition starting with for-all.